armory/docs/content/en/armory-enterprise/try/instructions.md

 - Support for Blue/Green (red/black in Spinnaker lingo) and Highlander deployment strategies (Canary not supported with this offering)
 - Service providers are limited to Kubernetes
 - Port `9000` must be open to deploy the service
+- This release does not support local cluster deployments